 Breathing and relaxation techniques

-Breathing and relaxation techniques are especially important for physical symptoms, and deep breathing exercises can stop panic attacks effectively.
+Breathing and relaxation techniques are especially important to help with physical symptoms, and deep breathing exercises can stop panic attacks effectively.
 Mindfulness and other types of meditation are also helpful for anxiety management.

 Try a brisk walk every day if you do not feel ready to undertake a rigorous exercise regime.
 Try to get involved in activities and pastimes you previously enjoyed — even if you don't feel like it.